nhsuk/see-a-gp/views/uti/main-content.md

 Women have a shorter urethra, so bacteria is more likely to reach the bladder or kidneys.

-There are some things you can do to try and prevent a UTI.
+There are some things you can try to prevent a UTI.

 <section class="panel panel--binary">
   <article class="panel__column">